コノム konomu's notebook

 2. 太郎部屋に入ると、すぐに電気をつけた。

-Highlighting the clauses gives us the following diagram.
+Highlighting the clauses gives us the following diagrams.

 太郎は部屋に入ると、すぐに電気をつけた。and 太郎が部屋に入ると、すぐに電気をつけた。